redCOMPONENT-COM/redCORE/manual/en-US/chapters/webservices/xml_file.md

 `functionArgs` If this attribute is defined, only arguments defined there will be pulled from posted data and passed to the function.
 Default is to send all posted data in one array.

+`validateData` can be set as: none, form, function.
+Default value is "none".
+If option "form" is selected then data will be validated against model form.
+If option "function" is selected then validateDataFunction attribute will be used to preform validation.

+`validateDataFunction` To use this feature you must set your `validateData` attribute to "function".
+Defined function will be used to check data before passing it to the operation.
+Default function name if not set is "validate".

+`tableName` is used to define table in your database that you want to attach to.
+To use this feature you must set your operation `dataMode` attribute to "table".
+With this you can preform all CRUD functions without having model set.

 #### Operation child elements <a id="operation-child-elements"></a>
 `fields` group is used to further process posted data.